New Heart of Bath Partnership launches

 Flu Vaccinations and Nasal Flu

 Flu can be unpleasant, but if you are otherwise healthy it will usually clear up on its own within a week.
-The surgery offers free flu vaccinations and nasal flu to the following age criteria's.
+The surgery offers free flu vaccinations and nasal flu to the following age criteria's and eligibility.

-Nasal flu will be offered to children aged 2 years to 18 years normally via the school nurse or otherwise here at the surgery.
+Nasal flu will be offered to children aged 2 years to 18 years normally via the school nurse or otherwise here at the surgery if eligible.

-Flu vaccinations will be offered to adults aged 18 year and over.
+Flu vaccinations will be offered to adults aged 18 years + if eligible and to all 65 years and over.

 For further information please click on the link below